ethanrubinson/ebay-java-sdk/README.md

 This is a clone of the official eBay Java SDK distribution, but structured as a Maven project for easy installation and use in Java applications.

+Javadocs for the latest official distribution of the SDK can be found [here](https://developer.ebay.com/DevZone/Javasdk-jaxb/docs/LibRef/index.html).

 ## Usage

 You must build and install the eBay Java SDK before including it as a dependency in your application.
 Included is the [Maven Wrapper](https://github.com/takari/maven-wrapper) which you can use if you don't have Maven already installed.